-Contributors: Jack Baker, James Bronder, Abhineet Gupta, Yue Hua, Nirmal Jayaram, David Lallemant, Ting Lin, Christophe Loth, Lynne Burkes, Yoshifumi Yamamoto
+Contributors: Jack Baker, James Bronder, Abhineet Gupta, Yue Hua, Nirmal Jayaram, David Lallemant, Ting Lin, Christophe Loth, Lynne Burks, Yoshifumi Yamamoto

 Some of the research presented on this web site relies on ground motion prediction equations (GMPEs) to estimate probability distributions of observed ground motion intensity associated with a given earthquake magnitude, source-to-site distance, etc. As a courtesy, Matlab scripts are provided here for a variety of popular models published in the scientific literature.
 You are welcome to use these scripts as long as you acknowledge this web site as their source (and of course cite the original model publications).

 Users desiring additional information, or looking for other GMPEs, are referred to John Douglas's excellent compilation at this site.